haziqishere/minecraft_server_aws/README.md

 ## Monitoring

-The server metrics are available in CloudWatch.
-If you've set up Grafana Cloud:
+📊 Monitoring

-1. Log in to your Grafana Cloud account
+The system includes a Prefect dashboard for monitoring server status and scheduled tasks:

-2. Navigate to the Kroni Survival dashboard
+Prefect UI: Access at http://your-server-ip:4200 CloudWatch Metrics: View in AWS Console or Grafana dashboard Discord Notifications: Regular updates on server health and backups

 ## Maintenance